pulp/crane/README.rst

 ---------------

 To change what data crane is using, add or remove files in the configured ``data_dir`` as necessary.
-The changes will be picked up automatically during the next polling done at the interval set by ``data_dir_polling_interval``.
+The changes will be loaded automatically the next time the ``data_dir`` is polled for changes.
+This poll runs at the interval set by ``data_dir_polling_interval``.
+Auto loading of changes monitors file creation and deletion.
-Auto loading of changes works when files are added or removed but not modified in place.
-If a file is modified in place the change may not be picked up because Crane checking the modified time on the ``data_dir`` and not the individual files in the ``data_dir``.
+If a file is modified in place you may have to restart the web server in order for the change to be loaded.

 Data Format
 -----------